CONTACT INFORMATION

 3. In case the documents are not provided, the parents or guardian shall pay the value of the tablet.

-2. Any persons who were issued an OVR for violation of these rules who wish not to contest the violation and are willing to pay voluntarily the fine imposed upon him or she shall be allowed to pay the said fine with the City Treasurer to avoid being criminally presented;
+*Any persons who were issued an OVR for violation of these rules who wish not to contest the violation and are willing to pay voluntarily the fine imposed upon him or her shall be allowed to pay the said fine with the City Treasurer to avoid being criminally presented.

 Any person who was issued an Ordinance Violation Receipt (OVR) for violation of City Ordinance No. SP-2954, S.2020 and it’s Implementing Rules and Regulations (IRR) who wish not to contest the violation and are willing to pay voluntarily the fine imposed upon him/her prior to the filing of a formal complaint with the Office of the City Prosecutor, shall be allowed to pay said fine with the City Treasurer, to avoid being criminally prosecuted.